Critical-Infrastructure-Systems-Lab/DHALSIM/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 DHALSIM has been developed and tested on Ubuntu 20.04 LTS.
 Therefore, we recommend installing and running DHALSIM on Ubuntu 20.04.
 The installation script can be ran using ``./install.sh``.
 The installation script has not been tested on other versions.
 If you want to use another version, we recommend a manual installation.

-The installation script can also install all testing dependencies.
-To do this, simply run ``./install.sh test``.
+The installation script can also install all testing and documentation dependencies.
+To do this, simply run ``./install.sh`` with the option `-t` for testing or `-d` for documentation, for example ``./install.sh -t -d``.

 Automatic installation
 ----------------------